StevenMayher/432-2022/labs/lab03/lab03_instructions.md

 How many missing values do you have in each of the important variables in your `hbp_b` tibble?
-The important variables are your outcome (square root of estimated neighborhood income) and the four predictors.
+The important variables are your outcome (square root of estimated neighborhood income) and the five predictors.

 ## Question 6.
 (10 points)